quams/js_web_builder/README.md

     //= require relative_path/filename

 You might notice: That is not surprisingly the same syntax sprocket uses.
-So if you ever need or want to go down that road, you do not need to change things.
+So if you ever need or want to go down that road, you do not need to change too many things.

+The interpretation of the requires is pretty simple and adheres strictly to the following rules:

+1. **Relative path:** All includes are relative to the file read.
+In my cases required files are either in the same directory, or more likely, in a subdirectory.
+2. **Order:** JSWebBuilder follows the order of the require statements when concatenating.
+The end of the concatenated file will be the input file.
+3. **No recursion:** The required files are not interpreted at all.
+In principle that would be simple, bu I currently really have no desire to implement a endless-loop detection.

+That's basically it, there is really not any magic at all involved!

 ### Invocation